 Individual species of plants and the communities they make up may be affected by visitor use and administrative activities, primarily by deliberate removal, trampling, consumption by stock, or through the introduction of nonnative invasive species.
 In most cases these disturbances in wilderness are generally localized, affecting individuals, but not affecting the species or habitat overall.
 The alternatives in the plan, however, may have an effect on several specific plant species and communities.
 Plants and vegetation with the potential to be affected by the alternatives, which will be further evaluated in chapter 4, include wetlands, meadows, riparian habitats, high-elevation long-lived conifers, alpine communities, and a selection of species recognized as "park sensitive."
-Also included is a discussion of nonnative plant species that have the potential to impact native vegetation.
+Also included is a discussion of nonnative plant species that have the potential to impact native vegetation, and how climate change may affect native plants and plant communities.
 Federally or state-listed plant species are discussed in the "Special-status Species" section of this chapter.